Difference Between JPanel vs JFrame

 Head to Head Comparison between JPanel vs JFrame (Infographics)

 Below are the top 5 comparisons between JPanel vs JFrame:

 Let us discuss some key differences between JPanel vs JFrame in the following points:

-- Title bar is present in JFrame, on the other hand JPanel does not contain title bar.
+- The title bar is present in JFrame; on the other hand, JPanel does not contain a title bar.

-- JFrame is a heavy weight container used as the top-level window whereas JPanel a light weight container generally used to organize Graphical user interface components.
+- JFrame is a heavyweight container used as the top-level window, whereas JPanel is a lightweight container generally used to organize Graphic user interface components.

 Comparison Table of Jpanel vs JFrame

 The table below summarizes the comparisons between Jpanel vs JFrame:

 |Title Bar||No Title Bar is available in JPanel.||The title bar is present in JFrame.|